 Isabella was five months pregnant and excited about becoming a mother for the fourth time, when armed men attacked the town in South Sudan where she had lived all her life.

-She set off on foot towards the Ugandan border, hoping to find safety for her and her children.
-As she prepared to cross the border, another group of armed men stole all her possessions.
+Setting off on foot towards the Ugandan border, she hoped to find safety for her and her children.
+But ss she prepared to cross the border, another group of armed men stole all her possessions.
 “They took my clothes and all the items I came with,” Isabella remembers.
 “They robbed everything.
 I came here with nothing.
 They robbed my phone.”

 Separated from her husband, she had no way of contacting him as his number was stored on her stolen phone.
 She hasn’t seen or heard from him since and doesn’t even know if he’s still alive.